 An individual's perception of safety in a community can affect one's physical and mental health for better or worse.
 Individuals and families who perceive their neighborhood to be unsafe are less likely to pursue outdoor activities or engage in their communities, which may lead to becoming less physically active or isolated.
-The top-performing counties in the nation have a violent crime rate of 62 per 100,000 persons, compared to 333 in the state of Pennsylvania and 100 in Bucks County20.
-According to our 2019 community survey, 90.8% of survey respondents in the St. Luke's Quakertown service area either agreed or strongly agreed that their community is a safe place to live.
-The majority of respondents network-wide conveyed they agree (54.2%) or strongly agree (32.4%) that their community is a safe place to live in (Figure 15).
+Perceptions of safety are themselves important consideration for neighborhood health, but they aren't always incongruent with levels of crime.
+The top-performing counties in the nation have a violent crime rate of 62 per 100,000 persons, compared to 333 in the state of Pennsylvania and 242 in Lehigh County19.

+According to our 2019 community survey, 84.0% of survey respondents in the St. Luke's Allentown service area either agreed or strongly agreed that their community is a safe place to live.
+The majority of respondents network-wide conveyed they agree (54.2%) or strongly agree (32.4%) that their community is a safe place to live in (Figure 17).